Braundo/kubernetes-guide/docs/namespaces.md

 # Namespaces in Kubernetes

-Namespaces are a powerful feature in Kubernetes that allow you to segment your cluster into multiple virtual clusters, providing organization, isolation, and management capabilities.
+Namespaces are a powerful feature in Kubernetes that allow you to segment your cluster into multiple groups, providing organization, isolation, and management capabilities.

 ## Understanding Namespaces